khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 > The launcher we will download is provided by Microsoft, let's call it the official launcher.

 At the end of the purchase process there will be a `Download Game` button to download the launcher.
 If you've missed it, [here is the launcher installer download page](https://www.minecraft.net/download).
+Or If you know how to use the Microsoft Store or Xbox, you can download it from there.
 Note that Microsoft has replaced old official launcher installer (`MinecraftInstaller.msi`, that "Download Windows Legacy Launcher" button provided) with their new launcher installer for Microsoft store (`MinecraftInstaller.exe`, that "Download Launcher for Windows 10/11" button provided).

-Both two launcher installers installs the (same?) launcher that can run the Java Edition game that this mod required, and subsequent mod installation steps are same.
+Both two launcher installers installs the same(?) launcher that can run the Java Edition game that this mod required, and subsequent mod installation steps are same.
-The new launcher installer will let you log into Microsoft Store first before installing the launcher.
-So if you have problem with Microsoft Store service, please download the older one (the `MinecraftInstaller.msi`).

 The launcher installer is a normal executable file, run it and wait for the finish.
 If the installation is successful, you will now have a new application called `Minecraft Launcher`.